 Albany began as a fort in 1614 and is the oldest continually occupied European settlement in the U.S.

 At 6.7 square miles, Annapolis is the smallest U.S. capital by land size.

 Atlanta is the largest capital by metropolitan population (5.9 million).

 Augusta is home to Fort Western, the oldest wooden fort in the United States (built in 1794).

 Austin is the largest U.S. city that doesn’t have a professional sports team.

-At 450 feet tall, Baton Rouge’s capital building is the tallest in the country.
+At 450 feet tall, Baton Rouge’s capitol building is the tallest in the country.